 Legal Status and Club Structure

 Currently we are an unincorporated association, which is the simplest, cheapest and most informal way of running a club.
 The members of an UA are contractually bound together by the rules of the club.
-The club itself is not a legal person, which means it cannot enter into legal relationships in its own right. i.e. the club cannot:
+The club itself is not a legal person, which means it cannot enter into legal relationships in its own right. i.e., the club cannot:

 hold property (either land or other assets)